 Getting Started#

 JEB Pro Floating licenses provide more flexibility than individual JEB Pro licenses, and can be distributed to many users within an organization.
 A floating build licensed for N seats will allow any N clients to connect to it concurrently.
-When a client leaves, its seat is vacated, allowing another JEB client to start by connecting to the Controller.
+When a client leaves, its seat is vacated, allowing another JEB client to start.

 JEB Clients regularly probe the Controller to determine whether or not they are allowed to run.
 The check is based on the number of seats available in your licensed build: for example, a floating license for 5 seats allows 5 different users to run JEB concurrently.

 In order to start the Controller, use the --controller flag along with the -c flag.
-Example, on Linux:
+Example, on Windows:

 $ jeb_wincon.bat -c --controller